I caught up with a pal earlier in the week who said, “the days are longer and the months shorter”. I couldn’t agree more. Time is flying.

 For all those who haven’t been able to get to the shops to buy Advent calendars, never fear, we’re keeping the anticipation rolling with our very own Sønr calendar.

-With thousands of people accessing Sønr across 2020, we’re in a unique and privileged position of being able to analyse immense amounts of usage data as to what the industry is really interested in when it comes to innovation.
+With thousands of people accessing Sønr across 2020, we’re in a unique and privileged position of being able to analyze immense amounts of usage data as to what the industry is really interested in when it comes to accelerated innovation.

 Interestingly they’re a mix of startups and incumbents, ranging from the States to China, and covering all aspects of insurance.
 Four days in and we’ve had a comparison site, followed by commercial, auto and life insurance.